-The speed-up is due to the faster Jordan form computation, which takes between 2 and 65 seconds for ~\cite{JSS14} (using the ATLAS package), whereas our implementation requires at most one second.
-For the last two benchmarks, the polyhedral computations blow up in ~\cite{JSS14}, whereas our support function approach shows only moderately increasing runtimes.
+\rronly{ The speed-up is due to the faster Jordan form computation, which takes between 2 and 65 seconds for~\cite{JSS14} (using the ATLAS package), whereas our implementation requires at most one second.
+For the last two benchmarks, the polyhedral computations blow up in~\cite{JSS14}, whereas our support function approach shows only moderately increasing runtimes.
 The increase of speed is owed to multiple factors, as detailed in Table~\ref{tab:speed}.
-The difference of using long double precision floating points vs arbitrary precision arithmetic is negligible as all results in the given examples match exactly to 9 decimal places.
-Note that, as explained above, soundness can be ensured by correct rounding in the floating point computations.
+The difference of using long double precision floating-point vs.~arbitrary precision arithmetic is negligible, as all results in the given examples match exactly to 9 decimal places.
+Note that, as explained above, soundness can be ensured by appropriate rounding in the floating-point computations.